Spectral networks and Fenchel-Nielsen coordinates: Spectral networks

-\insfigscaled{deg-FN-network-res}{0.3}{A contracted Fenchel-Nielsen network on the four-holed sphere, which can be obtained in a degeneration limit from two distinct (regular) Fenchel-Nielsen networks.
-These (regular) Fenchel-Nielsen networks are associated to two different choices of pants decomposition of the four-holed sphere. }
+\insfigscaled{deg-FN-network-res}{0.3}{A contracted Fenchel-Nielsen network on the four-holed sphere, which can be obtained in a degeneration limit from two distinct Fenchel-Nielsen networks.
+These Fenchel-Nielsen networks are associated to two different choices of pants decomposition of the four-holed sphere.
+(The two branch points referred to in footnote~\ref{footnote:FNcontracted} are the ones connecting regions 1 and 2 in the $l\to0$ limit, and the ones connecting regions 2 and 3 in the $l'\to0$ limit.) }